gorandakov/sourceofcpu/README.md

 Heptane CPU.
-See copying.txt for derrivative works.
+See copying.txt and NOTICE files for derrivative works.
 Note there are some spurious extra files which aren't needed but i havent deleted them.
 L1 caches in rtl/cache
 L2 cache in rtl/l2cache